Infinitesimal deformations of rational surface automorphisms: Introduction

-The other would like to thank Julie D\'{e}serti for many discussions, Igor Dolgachev for useful comments, and Philippe Goutet for the nice pictures and the LaTex editing of the Maple files.
+\textbf{Acknowledgments} The author would like to thank Julie D\'{e}serti for many discussions, Igor Dolgachev and Laurent Meerseman for useful comments, Philippe Goutet for the nice pictures and the LaTex editing of the Maple files; and lastly the anonymous referee for his very careful reading and his numerous remarks and comments that led to a considerable improvement of the paper.